luckydye/network-mic-mixer/README.md

 - Send audio to any application (via for example an virtual audio cable)
 - Connect device via a QR code
 - Synchronize all inputs in the mixer by ms delays

+**Disclaimer**
+Only for private network use.
+All senders are broadcast to the whole network.